As shutdown drags on, a 'Coast Guard City' rallies

 "A lot of people have lost faith in humanity.
 But this right here goes to show that we are appreciated and there are people to help when the time comes," he added, staring with amazement at the makeshift supermarket created by a coalition of local Coast Guard-related advocacy groups.

-The free pantry is just one of several efforts big and small by local residents and businesses.
+The free pantry is just one of several efforts big and small by area residents and businesses.

 At the popular Slice Pizza Bar, a chalkboard sign proclaims "Proudly serving our USCG" and offers a 15 percent discount to Coast Guard families.